TechSckoolByVijay/killercoda-scenarios/s01l03-file-creation/step3.md

 Great work!
 Now let's learn the precision tools that Linux professionals use every day for analyzing files! 🔍

-## 🔍 Question 1: Peek at File Beginnings and Endings
+## 🔍 Practice Exercise 1: Peek at File Beginnings and Endings

 Sometimes you only need to see the start or end of a file.
 Let's practice with precision viewing: